LeVlad/BusyMammaBee/README.md

 # Deployment #
 The site was deployed to GitHub pages.

 The steps to deploy are as follows:

-1.In the GitHub repository, navigate to the repository for busymammabee and then click on the Settings tab.
+1.In the GitHub repository, navigate to the repository for LeVlad/BusyMammaBee and then click on the Settings tab.
 2.Click on the Pages tab from the list of options on the left hand side of the page.
 3.Under Source click the drop-down menu labelled None and select main as the branch.
 4.Once saved the link to the page will be provided above the ‘Source’ sub-section upon refreshing.